 After the proposal is completed:

 The proposal must then be sent to all creditors, who then consider it for the minimum notice period as above before the creditor's meeting can be held.
 This is usually done via video conference although creditors can request a physical meeting.
-We find that the HMRC team, called the Combined Voluntary Arrangement Service, prefers to have up to 3 weeks to consider the proposals, so we always allow more than the statutory 14 day minimum period for consideration.
+We find that the HMRC team, called the Combined Voluntary Arrangement Service, prefer to have up to 3 weeks to consider the proposals, so we always allow more than the statutory 14 day minimum period for consideration.